Berny23/LD-ToyPad-Emulator/README.md

 1. Make a new virtual machine with Debian in your software of choice.
 You can leave the default values in VMware.

 2. When first booting the Debian VM, select "Graphical install".
 In the configuration, leave everything on default.
-Only change your language, your password, partition to "yes" and "/dev/sda" for the GRUB bootloader.
+Only change your language, don't set a root password, choose an account name and password, partition to "yes" and "/dev/sda" for the GRUB bootloader.

 3. After rebooting, log in with your password.
 Then click the menu on the upper left corner, search for "Terminal" and open it.